EconometricInstitute/feb22012-programming-website/data/week2/2-errors-and-exceptions.md

 }
 ```

+In the example above, a new exception object is constructed and then it's thrown.
+Most exception objects can be constructed with an error message, like this one.
-In the example above, you don't need an 'else' because the exception will stop the method, like a return statement does, in case the if-statement is met.
+Also note that you don't need an 'else' because the exception will stop the method, like a return statement does, in case the if-statement is met.

 ### Try - catch
 We use the `try {} catch (Exception e) {}` block structure to handle exceptions.
 The keyword `try` starts a block containing the code which *might* throw an exception.
 The block starting with the keyword `catch` defines what happens if an exception is thrown within the `try` block.
 We use the keyword `catch`, because causing an exception is referred to as `throw`ing an exception.
 The keyword `catch` is followed by the type of the exception handled by that block, for example: